rrjk76/auto_theft_socioecon_factors/README.md

-# Auto Theft Socioecon Factors
+# Auto Theft Socio-Economic Factors

 ### Midterm PDF, HTML, RMD, and MD files are in the /EDA folder
 ### All datasets used are in the /data folder